 If you have an old dirty tank with severe calcium build-up, a neat vinegar solution can help with a full tank clean, quickly eating through the calcium deposits that cause hard water stains on aquarium glass.

-The same is true for a clogged filter which can be left to soak in vinegar overnight, and it will be sparkling in the morning.
+The same is true for a clogged filter which can be left to soak in vinegar overnight, leaving it sparkling in the morning.

 You can use vinegar to clean aquarium decorations in two ways.
 You can make a dip or use it as a spot cleaner.